fbada/CS-300-Project-Two/readme.md

 # 🎓 Course Planner

 ## Overview
+In the folders **Analysis** and **Pseudocode**, you will find the analysis and pseudocode for the Course Planner application.
+The main application code is located in the ProjectTwo.cpp file.
+The application allows users to load course data from a CSV file, view an alphanumerically ordered list of all courses, and print detailed information about specific courses, including their prerequisites.

+---

+## The Course Planner Application
 The **Course Planner** application is a command-line interface (CLI) tool designed to assist academic advisors in managing and viewing course data for a Computer Science program.
 It allows users to:
 - Load course data from a CSV file.
 -  Display an alphanumerically ordered list of all courses.